mike-ward/waywards/_posts/2018-06-22-mammoth-cave-ky.md

 numbers for fire and police.
 A nice touch.

 Wifi was actually quite good as campgrounds go.
-I could stream YouTube videos at low quality most times of the days including evenings.
+I could stream YouTube videos at low quality most times of the day including evenings.
 There is also a propane refill service on site.

 Corvette Museum here...

+Comments about clean RV...

+Traffic and getting there...

+GPS and route planning...

+Wig Wams...